LoginRadius/engineering-portal/content/Role-Based-User-Authentication-with-LoginRadius-and-ReactJs/index.md

  export default Auth;
 ```

-In the code written above, we made use of `loginWithRedirect`, `loginWithPopup`, and `logout` authentication methods from the `useLRAuth` hook in our components to set up our authentication flow within our react application.
-We can also get access to the authentication state using `isAuthenticated`.
-The `isAuthenticated` method is used to check if our user is already logged into the app, it returns true and displays a `log out` button which is connected to a logout function.
-Else if it returns false it displays a `Login/Register` button which when clicked is set up to redirect us to the path "/login".
-The loginWithRedirect() and logout() methods make use of the Auth Page(IDX), where Registration and Login functionality is already implemented to perform these tasks.
+In the code written above, you've used `loginWithRedirect`, `loginWithPopup`, and `logout` authentication methods from the `useLRAuth` hook in your components to set up the authentication flow within your React application.
+You can also get access to the authentication state using `isAuthenticated`.
+The `isAuthenticated` method is used to check if the user is already logged into the app; it true, it returns true and displays a `log out` button that is connected to a logout function.
+Else, it returns false and displays a `Login/Register` button, which when clicked is set up to redirect to the path `/login`.
+The `loginWithRedirect()` and `logout()` methods use the Auth Page (IDX), where registration and login functionality is already implemented to perform these tasks.

-We can style our button to make it easier to see by adding the following code within our App.css file:
+You can style the button to make it easier to see by adding the following code within your `App.css` file:

 ```css
 //for our login button on our landing page